Ge6ben/Vue-Architect-Standard-Guidelines/.github/pull_request_template.md

 - [ ] Following the design system.
 - [ ] Support multi-screen size.
 - [ ] Ensure all functions handle undefined, default params, and no array.
+- [ ] I have handled format date and handle  different time zone when needed
+- [ ] I have handle text truncate when expected long texts.
+- [ ] I didnt repast myself  😑 - Promise - DRY
+- [ ] Using loading state for async functions.
+- [ ] Handle No data state for async functions
+- [ ] It support different browsers like (Opera , Firefox , Safari , Brave ...etc).

 # Reviewer Checklist